Vinyl Floor FAQ: 20+ Things You Should Know

 Are vinyl flooring and linoleum the same?

-No!
-They’re actually very different!
+Vinyl and linoleum flooring are actually very different!
 At one time the only vinyl anybody knew about was sheet vinyl, which has an appearance fairly similar to linoleum.
 Because of this, a lot of people confuse the two.
-Now that sheet vinyl is no longer the norm, it’s a bit easier to see and know the difference.
-I’ll highlight a few main points to show the difference:
+Here are the main differences between linoleum and sheet vinyl.

 - Made of natural materials